aelassas/wexstream/README.md

 <img src="https://wexstream.github.io/content/wexstream-9.png" width="900" />
 </p>

-From the messages page, the user can read and manage his notifications.
+From the notifications page, the user can read and manage his notifications.

 Below is the profile page: